 This instrument can be returned to ORTEC for service and repair at a nominal cost.
-The standard procedure for repair ensures the same quality control and checkout that are used for a new instrument.
-Always contact Customer Services at ORTEC (865) 482-4411, before sending in an instrument for repair to obtain the necessary shipping instructions and so that the required Return Authorization Number can be assigned to the unit.
+Our standard procedure for repair ensures the same quality control and checkout that are used for a new instrument.
+Always contact the Customer Service Department at ORTEC, (865) 482-4411, before sending in an instrument for repair to obtain shipping instructions and so that the required Return Authorization Number can be assigned to the unit.
 Write this number on the address label and on the package to ensure prompt attention when it reaches the factory.